MicrosoftDocs/biztalk-docs/biztalk/core/high-availability-using-sql-server-always-on-availability-groups.md

 MSDTC between databases on same SQL Server instance is not supported with SQL Server AlwaysOn Availability Groups.
 This means that no two BizTalk databases in a distributed transaction can be hosted on the same SQL server instance.
 For transactional consistency, BizTalk databases participating in distributed transaction should be hosted on different SQL server instances.
 Note that it does not matter whether SQL instances are on the same computer, or different computers.

-## Providing high availability for BizTalk databases using AlwaysOn Availability Groups
+## Provide high availability for BizTalk databases using AlwaysOn Availability Groups
 In the basic configuration of BizTalk Server, a minimum of 9 databases are created including Rules and BAM databases.
 Due to the MSDTC limitation with Availability Groups mentioned previously, a configuration such as following does not ensure transactional consistency.

 ![SQLAG_NoTrans](../core/media/sqlag-notrans.gif)